 Various herbs and legumes were harvested in spring, but the most important spring crops were cereals: barley and wheat.
 A spring ritual took particular note of the cereals: Newly harvested grain could not be eaten until the firstfruits of grain had been offered on the “day after the Sabbath” of the Festival of Unleavened Bread (Leviticus 23:9-1, 14).
 Pentecost, near the end of the grain harvest, included grain and loaf offerings (verses 16-17).
 Pentecost was also called “the Feast of Harvest” (Exodus 23:16).

-Although barley and wheat were both planted in the autumn, barley matured faster and would be harvested sooner.
+Barley and wheat were planted in the autumn and ripened in spring.
+Barley matured faster and would be harvested sooner.
 The firstfruits of grain offered during the Festival of Unleavened Bread would have been barley.
-"In the early stages of the Israelite settlement the most important cereal was barley...because of the necessity to settle fringe areas and barley's tolerance of harsh conditions" (Oded Borowski, Agriculture in Iron Age Israel, 1987, page 7).
+“In the early stages of the Israelite settlement the most important cereal was barley…because of the necessity to settle fringe areas and barley’s tolerance of harsh conditions” (Oded Borowski, Agriculture in Iron Age Israel, 1987, page 7).

 “The amount and distribution of rainfall together with soil conditions limit the area in Eretz-Israel where wheat is cultivated to the coastal valleys, the Valley of Jezreel, the Upper Jordan Valley, and the Beth-shan Valley.
 [The Israelites did not conquer these areas at first (Judges 1:19).]
 In the northern Negev, wheat does well only in rainy years, which are not frequent” (page 89).